EEHZYDHAVE/Cyclistic_Share_2022_Q1/README.md

 **End Station**

 The <i>Millennium Park, Daley Center Plaza, Theater on the Lake</i> and <i>900 W Harrison st</i> are common among both Rider type.
 Casual members are most dense around the <i>Millennium park, Shedd Aquarium</i> and <i>Theater on the Lake</i>

-Recommendation: The marketing team should target casual riders at <i>Millennium Park, Shedd Aquarium</i>, and <i>Theater on the Lake first</i> when trying to convert casual members to annual members.
+**Recommendation**: The marketing team should target casual riders at <i>Millennium Park, Shedd Aquarium</i>, and <i>Theater on the Lake first</i> when trying to convert casual members to annual members.

 <figure>
   <legend> <a href="https://public.tableau.com/views/Cyclistic_Share_16990639629980/End_Station?:language=en-GB&:display_count=n&:origin=viz_share_link" color="blue">View End Station Visualization on Tableau</a> </legend>